huilinghe19/sardana_practise/README.md

 Note: when we run "sar_demo" in spock interface, there are already many sample devices.
 So I have deleted all related devices, the sar_demo works.
 That means, the same name for controllers and motors can not be used twice.

+# PyCharm starten
+Using PyCharm we can change the program easily.

+/snap/pycharm-community/197/bin/pycharm.sh